Acne is a very common skin condition characterised by comedones (blackheads and whiteheads) and pus-filled spots (pustules).

 Cleanse your skin and remove makeup with a mild soap or a gentle cleanser and water, or an oil-free soap substitute.
 Scrubbing too hard can irritate the skin and make your acne worse.

-Acne treatments fall into the following broad groups:
+Medical dermatology acne treatments fall into the following broad groups:

 Most treatments take two to four months to produce their greatest effect.